microsoft/FluidFramework/tools/api-markdown-documenter/api-report/api-markdown-documenter.api.md

 // @public
 export abstract class DocumentationParentNodeBase<TDocumentationNode extends DocumentationNode = DocumentationNode> implements DocumentationParentNode<TDocumentationNode> {
     protected constructor(children: TDocumentationNode[]);
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@fluid-tools/api-markdown-documenter" does not have an export "ParentNode"
-    //
-    // (undocumented)
     readonly children: TDocumentationNode[];
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@fluid-tools/api-markdown-documenter" does not have an export "ParentNode"
-    //
-    // (undocumented)
     get hasChildren(): boolean;
     get singleLine(): boolean;
     abstract type: string;